Farama-Foundation/D4RL-Evaluations/README.md

-# d4rl_evaluations
+# D4RL Evaluations

-This repository contains the algorithms used to evaluate tasks in the [D4RL benchmark](https://github.com/rail-berkeley/d4rl).
+This repository contains the algorithms used to evaluate tasks in the [D4RL benchmark](https://github.com/Farama-Foundation/D4RL).
 All code is lightly modified from other public repositories on Github.

 ## Reference Codebases.